justintylerm/nuphy-capslock-agent-beacon/README.md

 Codex or Claude Code needs approval, presents a plan/question, or finishes a response while its app is in the background.
 The light bar returns to it's normal state when you review the agent's response in their native desktop apps.

-It makes no network requests, contains no downloaded runtime dependencies, does not read keystrokes, and never approves an agent action.
+It makes no network requests, contains no downloaded runtime dependencies, does not read keystrokes, and never approves agent action on your behalf.

 ![NuPhy Air75 V3 Caps Lock light bar pulsing as an agent notification](docs/media/air75-v3-beacon-demo.gif)